In December 2006, when the Jee Shin wing chun group arrived at the Red Fortune Restaurant in Kulo.

 I will cherish the times with GM Fung Chun as he has treated us like his family.

-Fung Chun is over 90 years now and our chances of seeing him diminish each year, so, the experiences I have had with him since 2006.
+Fung Chun is over 90 years now and our chances of seeing him diminish each year.

 I will cherish them forever.